Probate Q&A Series

 3. Prepare payment by check or electronic transfer from the estate account.

-4. Use a standard satisfaction of claim form listing the estate, claimant, claim amount, and payment date.
+4. Obtain a receipt, release, canceled check, or other proof of payment identifying the estate, claimant, claim amount, and payment date.

-8. Retain proof of filing and service in the estate files.
+7. Retain proof of payment and filing in the estate files.

 Need Help with Creditor Claims?